blocky/attestation-service-examples/hello-world-attest-fn-call/README.md

 You will notice a few things:

-- The `helloWorld` function is exported so that it can be invoked by the Blocky AS server after it spins up a WASM runtime.
+- The `helloWorld` function is exported so that it can be invoked by the Blocky AS server in a WASM runtime.
 - The function takes two `uint64` arguments and returns a `uint64`.
-These are pointers to memory managed by the Blocky AS server.
+These are fat pointers to shared memory managed by the Blocky AS server, where the first 32 bits are a memory address and the second 32 bits are the size of the data.
+  The memory space is sandboxed and shared between the TEE host program (Blocky AS server) and the WASM runtime (your function).
 The `inputPtr` and `secretPtr` arguments used to pass user-defined function input and secrets, through we don't make use of them in this example.
 The output of the function is also a pointer to memory, whose value will be returned to the user.